StreetStrider/fluh/readme.md

 So `map` covers all cases for `map`, `filter` and `flatMap` in a common manner.

 ### high-order transformations
-In practice `map` covers most of the cases, but there're may advanced tasks when you need to take a Bud, transform it (for instance, involving state) and return modified Bud: `var new_bud = transform(bud)`.
+In practice `map` covers most of the cases, but there're may be advanced tasks when you need to take a Bud, transform it (for instance, involving state) and return modified Bud: `var new_bud = transform(bud)`.

 In order to do this, fluh has `bud.thru(transform)` which accepts function from one Bud to another and returns result of invocation that function on this particular Bud.